Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Introduction

 The simultaneous control of different sources of error in the context of adaptive finite element methods for monotone problems has been presented in a number of earlier papers.
 For instance, in the work~\cite{ChaillouSuri:07}, the authors have considered general linearizations of strongly monotone operators, and have derived computable a posteriori estimators for the total error (consisting of the linearization error and the Galerkin error) with identifiable components for each of the error sources.
-Moreover, in the more specific context of the Newton linearization scheme, we refer to the papers~\cite{El-AlaouiErnVohralik:11} (see also~\cite{ErnVohralik:13}) on second-order monotone quasilinear diffusion, where a posteriori error estimates including---in addition to the discretization and linearization errors---also the iterative linear solver error have been derived (more precisely, an inexact Newton iteration scheme has been presented); moreover, the authors have proposed an adaptive iterative procedure, which takes into account all components of the numerical scheme in each refinement step.
+For even more sophisticated a posteriori error estimators in the specific context of the Newton linearization scheme for second-order monotone quasilinear diffusion problems we refer to~\cite{El-AlaouiErnVohralik:11,ErnVohralik:13}.
+The a posteriori error analysis derived in those papers includes---in addition to the discretization and linearization errors---also the algebraic linear solver error; moreover, the authors have proposed an adaptive iterative procedure, which takes into account all components of the numerical scheme in each refinement step.
+For a further development of that research in the context of compositional two-phase flow with nonlinear complementarity constraints we refer to \cite{MartinVohralik:19}.
 Furthermore, first a posteriori error estimates in the framework of the Ka\v{c}anov iteration for quasilinear diffusion problems in divergence form have been presented in~\cite{HaJeSh:97}.
 Later on, an adaptive iterative linearized Galerkin type approach has been introduced and discussed in~\cite{GarauMorinZuppa:11}; indeed, the convergence of the Ka\v{c}anov-Galerkin iteration is proved therein.
 Moreover, for semilinear second-order elliptic problems, two different linearization schemes of Ka\v{c}anov type have been analyzed in~\cite{BernardiDakroubMansourSayah:15}.
 Just recently, based on the ILG approach in~\cite{CongreveWihler:17}, the convergence of an adaptive Zarantonello-Galerkin iterative scheme for monotone elliptic PDE has been proved in~\cite{GantnerHaberlPraetoriusStiftner:17}.
 Finally, we point to the fact that the ILG methodology has been applied also to high-order (so-called $hp$)~\cite{AmreinMelenkWihler:17} and discontinuous Galerkin~\cite{HoustonWihler:18} finite element discretizations, as well as to nonlinear parabolic problems~\cite{AmreinWihler:17}.